jemish123/OdooProjects/README.md

 # OdooProjects
-This repository is to see development phases of Odoo-Learning
+This repository is to see development phases of Odoo-Learning.